 Once you’ve decluttered and given yourself some breathing space, the next step is to write down how you spend your time and what you need from a wardrobe.

-When asking yourself these questions, it can help to split your life into categories and to consider how much time you spend in each one.
-For example:
+When asking yourself these questions, you might want to split your life into categories and consider how much time you spend on each one.

 - Daily – food shopping, cleaning/cooking, errands, working from home